ecdedios/resume-chatbot-local-llm/README.md

 # Resume Database Chatbot Using Local LLM

-> Playing with Ollama, Langchain, and Streamlit
+> Playing with RAG using Ollama, Langchain, and Streamlit.

 ## Project Description